Retch/ShareABike/Readme.md

 For better unerstanding, all api routes come with sample data.
 Values in [] are placeholder.
 ### Adapter
 #### Update Status
 The adapter sends data to the backend via the adapter endpoint.
-Only values that changed are sent.
+Only values that changed are sent from the adaptet to the backend.
+All values are optional.
 ```curl
 curl -u [ADAPTER_BACKEND_USER]:[ADAPTER_BACKEND_PASSWORD] --location 'http://[BACKEND_HOST]/adapter/[IMEI]/updatestatus' \
 --header 'Content-Type: application/json' \